 Tips for Conquering Paricutin

 Paricutin is only a 45-minute drive from Uruapan, Michoacan, where we currently live.
-We took our three oldest kids on a day trip to Paricutin, leaving the baby home with our friend, and manny, David.
+We took our three oldest kids on a day trip to Paricutin, leaving the baby home with a friend.
 From the town of Angahuan, we rented three horses and a guide for the day, for 900 pesos.

 Renting horses or a guide is not necessary but I am glad we did.
 Our five-year-old had a rough time and he would have been miserable if we had hiked the trail instead.
 We could have also driven closer to the volcano, (with our truck), but locals are hesitant to give directions.
 They want you to rent the horses and their guides because it’s a good source of income for their little community.[ngg src=”random_images” display=”pro_imagebrowser” is_ecommerce_enabled=”1″ maximum_entity_count=”20″]Here are a few more tips for anyone who makes it to Paricutin:

 - If you are not accustomed to horseback-riding expect to be sore the next day.
 It was even hard for me to use the bathroom!